What to Know About the Route 91 Festival That Ended in a Mass Shooting

 What do we know about the Mandalay Bay hotel?

-With more than 3,000 rooms and 43 stories, the popular Mandalay Bay Resort and Casino hotel opened on the south end of the Las Vegas Stripin 1999.
+With more than 3,000 rooms and 43 stories, the popular Mandalay Bay Resort and Casino hotel opened on the south end of the Las Vegas Strip in 1999.
 Two main draws are gambling at the tables and concerts.
 Janet Jackson and Arcade Fire are scheduled to perform there in October.
 Costs change, but as of Monday morning, you could get a room with two queen beds there for around $500 a night.

 What were the safety regulations at the festival?